Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 All these examples assume that once you retire, cash investments grow at an average of 0.50% a year, fixed interest at 4.75% a year and stocks and shares at 7.25% a year, and that there are ongoing annual charges of 0.3%.
 Outcomes could be very different based on alternative growth assumptions and charges.

 Bear in mind too that you don’t have to take 25% of your pension as a tax-free lump sum.
 If you can afford to leave it invested, this could significantly boost your future retirement income.
 You can find out more about the pros and cons of taking tax-free cash in our article Should I take my tax-free pension cash at 55?

 Where to go for advice on your pension

-If you’re 50 or over and have a defined contribution pension, you can get free guidance available on the options available to you from the Government’s Pension Wise service.
+If you’re 50 or over and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.

 However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.

 If you think you might be interested in speaking with a financial advisor, VouchedFor is currently offering Rest Less members a free pension check with a local well-rated financial advisor.
 There’s no obligation, but once you’ve had your check, the advisor will discuss the potential for an ongoing paid relationship if you think it might be useful to you.